goldfirere/singletons/README.md

 singleton `Nat` back to an ordinary `Nat`.
 The `toSing` method produces an existentially-quantified singleton, wrapped up in a `SomeSing`.
 The `DemoteRep` associated
-kind-indexed type family maps a proxy of the kind `Nat` back to the type `Nat`.
+kind-indexed type family maps the kind `Nat` back to the type `Nat`.

     data SingInstance (a :: k) where
       SingInstance :: SingI a => SingInstance a